 For the serious forest-lover, this state-owned property offers thousands of acres to explore.
 Two 10-mile trail loops offer the opportunity to get up close and personal with the fall color!
 Don’t worry, if you’re not quite that serious, a shorter hike, a picnic or a drive through the forestry property are also great ways to see this beautiful, mature hardwood forest.
 Camping is available as well for those looking for a longer visit.

 Located in Mooresville, Pioneer Park is a well-developed 150 acre park, featuring paved trails, forest trails, play areas and more.
 The easily walkable asphalt trails total nearly six miles, with the longest single trail being just short of three miles.
-The woodsy atmosphere and two covered bridges aren’t all this park has to offer – the Soaring Eagle Zip Line allows you to view the fall splendor from up in the trees!
-See our calendar for Halloween Hike information.
+The woodsy atmosphere and two covered bridges make this a great place to explore the outdoors and see fall color without feeling like you're too far out in the wilderness!

 The White River Greenway Trail makes Waverly Park one of the best places to immerse yourself in the colors of fall.
 The paved trail offers a two mile journey along the river, where you'll find not only fall color, but lots of migratory birds as well!
 There are also several interpretive signs to explain the park's colorful past and on some weekends, there are blacksmith and tinsmith demonstrations as well.
 Don't miss their fun Halloween event, the Haunting of Waverly!